aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/protection/_index.md

 ```

-For the description of this property, please see [getAllowEditingContent()](../../com.aspose.cells/protection\#getAllowEditingContent--)
+Represents if the user is allowed to edit contents of locked cells on a protected worksheet.

 **Parameters:**
 | Parameter | Type | Description |